chirag-bajaj/PDF-Data-Extractor-using-NLP/README.md

 ## Parts-Of-Speech training ##

 In this step, we make a Machine Learning/Deep Learning model to predict the results of our input.
+##FRONTEND##
+JSON format output can be sent to the Frontend and can be displayed.